 - Limit your results by e.g. language, time, or publication type.

-- Limit your search to a specific field (e.g. keywords).
+- Limit your search to a specific field (e.g. keywords or subject headings).

 Too few results?

-- Did you limit your search too much by using AND?
+- Do not limit your search too much by using AND or NOT

 - Use broader topics or synonyms (combine with OR).